MBACP - Accred

 Every professional displayed on Counselling Directory has been independently

 verified by our team to ensure they have suitable credentials to practise.

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 My theoretical approach in psychotherapy is Integrative.
 This enables me to adapt how I work with each person or couple, depending on their presenting issues and the impact of them, whilst respecting individual beliefs, values and cultures.

 My aim is to offer you a confidential, non-judgemental, safe space to air and explore any issues of concern.
-I see the purpose of counselling as an opportunity for personal development and growth with the aim of addressing your issues and coping mechanisms in order to become more content in life.
+I see the purpose of therapy as an opportunity for personal development and growth with the aim of addressing your issues and coping mechanisms in order to become more content in life.

-My role as a professional counsellor is to facilitate and enable this by working with you in order to aid your self-awareness and understanding so that you can feel empowered to make relevant and lasting changes in your life.
+My role as a professional therapist is to facilitate and enable this by working with you in order to aid your self-awareness and understanding so that you can feel empowered to make relevant and lasting changes in your life.

 Training, qualifications & experience

 I qualified as a counsellor and psychotherapist over 20 years ago and I am a registered as well as accredited member of the BACP (British Association of Counsellors and Psychotherapists).